robinallenaz/RobinAllenDevPortfolio/README.md

 A Ruby on Rails donor management system built during the 2024 Opportunity Hack hackathon with integrated payment processing.

 ### [Prism Uganda NGO Website](https://prismuganda.wordpress.com/)
-A WordPress website for Prism Uganda, a transgender-led NGO that provides vital mental health services and human rights advocacy.
+A WordPress website for Prism Uganda, a transgender-led NGO.
 Built on December 7th, 2024 during Out in Tech's Digital Corps event, the site serves as a 24/7 digital hub for their comprehensive programs including the Tuli Nawe support initiative, Mind Guard Center crisis services, and economic empowerment programs.

 ### [Trans Voices Podcast](https://open.spotify.com/show/6CXx2ymgjSojkq5zhUFSXi)
 A podcast uplifting trans and queer experiences.
 As Podcast Engineer & Producer, I bring my engineering expertise and creative approach to shape the podcast's sound, flow, and production quality, working closely with our hosts Elih, Theo, and Rene to create meaningful, authentic conversations.